bmmahmud/uow-webdevelopment/README.md

 ## Description
 While doing Web Development subject for my Master's degree at UOW I did a lot of assignments and lab exercises.
 In this repo, I have organized them for future help.
+I learned a basic foundation of Web development and also how to create dynamic web pages using HTML, CSS, and JavaScript.
+This subject teaches me how to document structured data for Web development, focusing on the two most popular structured data formats: JSON and XML.
+Now, I can create interactive web applications with AJAX.

 ## List
 ### Assignment